 Projects in theme 2

-Project leader: Andrew Lang
+Project leader: Andrew Lang, Memorial University of Newfoundland

 Summary: This project will quantify and map the risk for human and animal health related to the microbial contamination of Canadian lakes by influenza virus, coliforms and antimicrobial resistance.
 It will focus on three different types of microbial contamination that can be of concern to human and animal health, and that are expected to vary according to land use surrounding the lakes.
 The three microbial contaminants being assessed are: 1) bacterial contamination, as measured by coliforms; 2) viral contamination, as measured by influenza virus; and 3) contamination by antimicrobial resistant bacteria.
 The relationships between environmental and climate variables, lake properties, and the microbial contamination will then be explored using statistical and epidemiological methods.
 With these analyses, we will quantify the combined associations between catchment land-use characteristics, lake characteristics, climate and weather on the occurrence of microbial contaminants.
 The main outcome of this project is to find indicators of risks for human and animal health that characterize the current status of Canadian lakes and to project impacts of climate and other environmental changes into the future.

-Project leader: Yannick Huot
+Project leader: Yannick Huot, Université de Sherbrooke

-Summary: The National Lake Pulse Survey will sample most of the lakes only once between mid-July and the end of August relying on comparisons across large spatial scales to discern patterns of change in lake health.
+Summary: The LakePulse survey plans on sampling most of the lakes only once between mid-July and end of August relying on comparison across large spatial scales to discern patterns of change in lake health.
 This project aims at evaluating and quantifying the limits of this approach for assessing the health of individual lakes and groups of lakes.
-This project will rely on time series from autonomous moorings in addition to the Lake Pulse components.
+This project will rely on autonomous mooring time series in addition to the lake pulse components.

-Project leader: David Walsh
+Project leader: David Walsh, Concordia University

-Project leader: Irene Gregory-Eaves
+Project leader: Irene Gregory-Eaves, McGill University

-Based a preliminary analysis of Canadian cyanobacterial survey data, we found that nutrients were the best predictors of cyanobacterial biomass (Beaulieu et al. 2014), and there were no significant model differences across three regions.
+Based a preliminary analysis of Canada cyanobacterial survey data, we found that nutrients were the best predictors of cyanobacterial biomass (Beaulieu et al. 2014) and there were no significant model differences across 3 regions.
 However, data were missing from many parts of Canada and we did not have adequately taxonomically resolved data to address how community composition and its drivers varied across Canada (e.g., potentially toxic forms, potential N fixers).
 Furthermore, some paleolimnological work has been done in a few sites in Canada (Taranu et al. 2015), but there are no data in many parts of Canada.
-Finally, we plan to conduct microcystin analyses for National Lake Pulse Survey sites to quantify its abundance and drivers across lakes.
+Finally, we will conduct microcystin analyses for LSSL sites to quantify its abundance and drivers across lakes.